iamseth/saltstack-vulcan/README.md

 # saltstack-vulcan

-Formula build tool for SaltStack.
-The idea is to assemble formulas from remote Git repositories to create an atomic 'build' for deployment instead of using the Salt package manager or referencing formulas via GitFS.
+Vulcan is a formula build tool for SaltStack.
+The idea is to assemble formulas from remote Git repositories to create an atomic 'build' for deployment.

+SaltStack has a native [package manager](https://docs.saltstack.com/en/latest/topics/spm/) which is a system package manager (SPM).
+It assembles formulas from remote locations but is geared towards assembling on the Salt master itself and requires extra metadata.

+Salt is also capable of loading formulas from Git using a [fileserver_backend](https://docs.saltstack.com/en/latest/ref/configuration/master.html#std:conf_master-fileserver_backend) however this too is geared towards assembly on the host itself.

+The goal of this project is to make it easy to assemble formulas from Git repositories during a build stage running on something like Jenkins.
+After assembly, all files can be delivered to Salt master(s) in an atomic way.
+This makes it easier to keep multiple masters sync'd and Docker based Salt master deployments easier.

 ## Installation